tobyzhan/media-processor/README.md

 • Inputted KNN Image - predicting whether inputted photo is a 'daytime' or 'nighttime' photo

 • Project.py - Python code for project

+*audio files were too big to upload onto github